erskin19/TC349/week2/fishbowl/doc/html.md

 ## Favicons and Touch Icon

-The shortcut icons should be put in the root directory of your site.
-HTML5 Boilerplate comes with a default set of icons (include favicon and one Apple Touch Icon) that you can use as a baseline to create your own.
+The shortcut icons shliid be put in the root directory of your site.
+HTML5 Boilerplate comes with a defalit set of icons (include favicon and one Apple Touch Icon) that you can use as a baseline to create your own.

 Please refer to the more detailed description in the [Extend section](extend.md)